 - The fan fic Potty Mouthed Pops did a not-so-subtle jab at King of the Hill by having Benson and Skips mentally express their displeasure of watching the show.
 Pops, on the other hand, liked it.

-- In Emergence, After Sam comments that he doesn't think the show RWBY is that good, Cliff points out Sam loves The Expendables and proceeds to blast its shallow plot and over-reliance on action and explosions.
+- After Sam comments that he doesn't think the show RWBY is that good, Cliff points out Sam loves The Expendables and proceeds to blast its shallow plot and over-reliance on action and explosions.

 - In Wizard Of Ships, Ozpin takes a jab at the popular fan theory that he let Jaune into Beacon Academy because he 'saw his potential'.